PHP135/PHP135/README.md

 ## Introduce about me
 - Im Peter Ho (Aka PHP135) 😎 and im not a dev 🐧

-## Programming languages that im learning
+## Programming Languages That I'm Learning
 - Python 🐍
 - Java Script
 - CSS 3️⃣